Hypersensitivity Pneumonitis

 Pathophysiology

-Hypersensitivity pneumonitis (HP) is a spectrum of immune-mediated disorders characterized by diffuse inflammation of interstitial lung, terminal bronchioli, and alveoli.
-Inflammation is caused by prolonged or frequent exposure of inhaled antigens generally less than 5 µm in size.
+HP comprises a spectrum of immune-mediated disorders characterized by diffuse inflammation of interstitial lung, terminal bronchioli, and alveoli.
+Inflammation is caused by prolonged or frequent exposure of inhaled antigens that are generally smaller than 5 µm.
 Although offending antigens are ubiquitous, the incidence of disease is comparatively small.
-A two-hit mechanism has been proposed in which individuals either genetically predisposed to the development of hypersensitivity pneumonitis or those with heavy environmental exposure are at increased risk of developing the disease.
-Antigen exposure constitutes the second hit, resulting in disease or disease progression.
-That said, to date, there have been no genetic factors consistently associated with hypersensitivity pneumonitis.[3]

-The list of potential exposures responsible for hypersensitivity pneumonitis is constantly growing.
-In general, these have been grouped into three major categories: microbes, animal proteins, and low-molecular-weight chemicals.
-For example, dust from grain products, plant material (eg, wood, bark, compost), or water reservoir vaporizers (eg, hot tubs, air conditioners), while not intrinsically antigenic, are often colonized by any of a variety of antigenic microbes.
-High- and low-molecular-weight animal proteins found in feathers, feces, furs, and other animal products may commonly cause disease in bird fanciers, animal handlers, or even in those with down-filled pillows and furniture.
-Finally, low-molecular-weight molecules and inorganic materials (eg, isocyanates, zinc, nickel) are known haptens that may form antigenic complexes with host proteins.[4]
+For example, dust from grain products, plant material (eg, wood, bark, and compost), or water reservoir vaporizers (eg, hot tubs and air conditioners), though not intrinsically antigenic, are often colonized by any of a variety of antigenic microbes.
+High- and low-molecular-weight animal proteins found in feathers, feces, furs, and other animal products commonly cause disease in bird fanciers, animal handlers, or even in those with down-filled pillows and furniture.
+Finally, low-molecular-weight molecules and inorganic materials (eg, isocyanates, zinc, and nickel) are known haptens that may form antigenic complexes with host proteins.[3]

-In patients who go on to develop symptoms, hypersensitivity pneumonitis is classified as acute, subacute (intermittent), or chronic progressive.[6, 7] The mechanisms of disease are incompletely understood.
-Acute hypersensitivity pneumonitis is thought to occur primarily via type III hypersensitivity reaction.
-Most patients show evidence of specific antibodies in their serum and bronchoalveolar lavage studies may demonstrate high levels of proinflammatory chemokines.
-This is further supported by the finding of complement and immunoglobulin deposition in vessel walls on immunofluorescence.[8]
+The mechanisms of disease are not completely understood.
+Acute HP is thought to occur primarily via a type III hypersensitivity reaction.
+Most patients show evidence of specific antibodies in their serum, and bronchoalveolar lavage (BAL) studies may demonstrate high levels of proinflammatory chemokines.
+This is further supported by the discovery of complement and immunoglobulin deposition in vessel walls on immunofluorescence.[7]

-Subacute and chronic forms of hypersensitivity pneumonitis are thought to transition more towards type IV, T-cell mediated, hypersensitivity reactions.
-Antigen presenting cells (ie, dendritic cells and alveolar macrophages) present antigens to CD4+ Th1 and Th17 cells.
-This triggers an inflammatory cascade with release of many factors, including interferon (IFN)‒γ, tumor necrosis factor (TNF), interleukin (IL)‒17, and IL-22.
 The milieu of cytokines and chemokines ultimately results in sustained infiltration of mononuclear cells, macrophages, and fibroblasts.
 The apoptosis of lung tissue lymphocytes is inhibited by IL-17, resulting in the high prevalence of lymphocytes in the lung.
-This, in turn, results in the pattern of noncaseating granulomas, bronchiolitis seen on pathology.
+This, in turn, results in the pattern of noncaseating granulomas and bronchiolitis seen on pathology.
 In chronic stages, a CD4+ Th2 cytokine pattern dominates.
-This correlates with fibrotic progression in late disease.[3, 9, 8]
+This correlates with fibrotic progression in late disease.[2, 8, 7]

 Etiology

-Table.
-Selected Etiological Agents for Hypersensitivity Pneumonitis
+Table 1.
+Selected Etiologic Agents for Hypersensitivity Pneumonitis

 View Table